wp-plugins/wp-testing/readme.txt

 23. On last page counter not shown and button changes back to "Get Test Results"

 == Changelog ==

+= 0.16.4 =

+Fix issue with individual answers was not added if results was attached

 = 0.16.3 =